W427697/Discord-/docs/configure/telemetry.md

     "addonVersion": "1.0.6"
   },
   "metadata": {
-   "_comment": "See above for metadata that's collected.", }
+    "_comment": "See above for metadata that's collected."
+  }
+}
 ```